pnp/sp-formatter/vscode-extension/README.md

 4. Edit column formatting JSON and wait for the message "VSCode is connected".
 5. Modify the file inside VSCode and see how it is synchronized with browser.

+## Additional intellisense for JSON formatting files

+If your JSON formatting file name has one of the below endings:

+- `*.column-formatter.json`, `*.column.formatter.json`, `*.column-format.json`, `*.column.format.json`

+OR

+- `*.view-formatter.json`, `*.view.formatter.json`, `*.view-format.json`, `*.view.format.json`

+Then your `.json` file will be the subject for additional intellisense.

+Additional intellisense includes:

+- Fluent UI icon names suggestion
+- `rel`, `role`, `target` property values
+- full CSS styles intellisense with documentation and values based on CSS standards

+> IMPORTANT!
+> To make additional intellisense to work, you should remove default `$schema` property from your JSON formatting file.
+If you still need it and at the same time want to leverage additional intellisense, you can setup a custom gulp task, which generates files with `$schema` proeprty, like in this [sample gist](https://gist.github.com/s-KaiNet/caa55846ae06475df3e43c28e1531784)

 ## Development

 1. `npm i`